Don-Chris/Compile_Matlab_Functions_to_MEX/README.md

 # Compile_Matlab_Functions_to_MEX
 Compilates Matlab Functions to fast Mex-files that can then be called in Matlab.
+Should work with every function that has %#codegen and no errors.
+Feel free to post issues on my github page.

 [![View Compile_Matlab_Functions_to_MEX on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://de.mathworks.com/matlabcentral/fileexchange/108654-compile_matlab_functions_to_mex)